-If your kitty has a sensitive belly, you might want to check out the Pure Balance Grain-Free Limited Ingredient Diet Wet Cat Food.
+If your cat has a sensitive belly, you might want to check out the Pure Balance Grain-Free Limited Ingredient Diet Wet Cat Food.
 This food is completely grain-free, so you don’t have to worry about triggering grain-related allergic reactions.
 It’s full of easy-to-digest ingredients that will help your cat’s digestive tract work correctly.

 In one serving of this cat food, it contains 8.0% crude protein, 7.0% crude fat, and 1.5% crude fiber—with a full 78.0% moisture that our cats need more of.
 It’s jam-packed with tons of vitamins and minerals that are completely essential for your cat’s well-being.